 Coauthored by long-distance runner Olympic medalist Shalane Flanagan and her long-time friend wholefoods chef Elyse Kopecky, the book is full of healthy recipes that are as delicious as they are easy to prepare.

 To keep up with the rigors of competition and stay in peak form, athletes need to follow a wholesome eating plan.
 No matter your degree of athleticism and how fit you are, the wrong diet will let you down.

 The right diet, on the other hand, can be the difference between performing at one’s best and putting in a lackluster performance.
 This is the case regardless of whether you’re a new fitness fan, a dedicated weekend warrior, or an elite athlete.

 More than just a cookbook, along with the Run Fast Eat Slow recipes, the book contains nutritional advice.
 There are also inspiring stories that will make you want to eat healthier and train that little bit harder.

 Keep reading to find out more about Run Fast Eat Slow: Nourishing Recipes for Athletes.
-First we will look at an overview, some of the recipes and how they can benefit you.
+We will look at an overview, some of the recipes, and how they can benefit you.
 We will also see what customers are saying about the book.

 Run Fast Eat Slow: Nourishing Recipes for Athletes Overview